 The value of the logo is not solely in the designer’s work: it’s in your company’s potential to profit from it.
-A corporation who will profit in millions every year from a branding project should pay more for a logo than a non-profit or a mom & pop shop.
+A corporation that will display the logo and brand to a large audience and earn profit in millions every year should pay more for a logo than a non-profit or a small family business.

 Businesses who are serious about using design to gain more customers and be perceived as a premium brand are willing to invest more money, because this investment will lead directly to higher profits.

-Now that you know the two other factors of logo design prices—operating costs and value based price—let’s circle back to the main meat of this post: the differences in the design process.
+Now that you know the other factors of logo design prices, let’s circle back to the main topic of this post: the differences in the design process.

 The $100 logo design process

 $100 is the least you can expect to pay for a decent logo, though by First-world standards that’s still cheap.

 I have two explanations for how it’s possible for designers in developed countries to charge $100 per logo and still make a living: